About « San Oo Aung’s Weblog

 Religious intolerance occurs when someone’s opinions and beliefs are not respected by others due to their religion or way of thinking.

-sexism is practiced, and racial discrimination is not considered wrong.
+In extremely religious or less developed countries, sexism is practiced, and racial discrimination is not considered wrong.
 In addition, the methods of solving racism could not appeal to all countries.
 Lots of people believe that they have the right to segregate others and feel superior to them, just because they are different to what they are used to.

 The United Nations ex-Secretary General, Kofi Annan stated_